Do You Buy a Car First or Insurance?

 Personal Injury Protection (PIP) Insurance Coverage

-Like MedPay, PIP insurance covers you against unexpected and costly medical expenses, funeral costs, and nursing home care fees when you’re involved in an accident, regardless of who is at fault.
+Like MedPay, PIP insurance (called reparations benefits in some states) covers you against unexpected and costly medical expenses, funeral costs, and nursing home care fees when you’re involved in an accident, regardless of who is at fault.

-However, unlike MedPay insurance, it provides an additional layer of support for required services outside of those that are medical-related such as lost wages, hiring a housekeeper to perform household tasks that you are unable to do.
+However, unlike MedPay insurance, it provides an additional layer of support for required services outside of those that are medical-related such as lost wages or hiring a housekeeper to perform household tasks that you are unable to do.

 How to Save Money on Your Car Insurance Policy